Skip to main content

 Your council welfare team and council tax teams can help you apply for household support grants and council tax rebates.
 You could also get support to reduce your water bills.

-Our advice team can support you with managing energy debt, accessing financial support, maximising your income through grants and benefits and other ways to reduce your energy bills.
+Our advice team can support you with managing energy debt, accessing financial support and other ways to reduce your energy bills.

 Grants for energy-efficient home improvements